microsoft/SDN/Kubernetes/HOWTO-on-prem.md

 ### Building Kubernetes ###
 We will need to build the `kubelet` and `kubeproxy` binaries for Windows from scratch _cross-compiling from Linux_, so let's [set up a Go environment](https://golang.org/doc/install#install) for that, first.
 This guide assumes Go 1.9 and has not been tested with anything else.
 With your Go environment ready (don't forget to set your `$GOPATH`!), we can build the Windows binaries:

 _You may run into problems with various "permission denied" errors when building these binaries.
-This is a bug in the Kubernetes build process for Windows, which uses binaries that exist, but are size-zero, and thus don't have executable permissions on them.
-The solution, unfortunately, is to run `chmod +x _output/bin/*` after every time (~4 times) you hit the error._
+This is a bug in the Kubernetes build process for Windows, which uses binaries that exist but are size-zero, and thus don't have executable permissions on them.
+The unfortunate solution is to run `chmod +x _output/bin/*` after every time (~4 times) you hit the error._

 ```bash
 $ K8SREPO="github.com/madhanrm/kubernetes"